s3afroze/automate-my-tabs/README.md

 ## Why should you download?
 1. Opening emails at specified times so that you can remain focused on your deliverables.
 2. Opening reddit and your favourite subreddits on happy hours.
-3. Have you bookmarked news so that it is "easier" to open them everyday.
+3. Have you bookmarked news so that it is *easier* to open them everyday.
 Well, let's take it a step further and make that even easier.

 ## Prerequisites
 pip install pyperclip